-The tables on the following pages list all of the regulated and unregulated drinking water contaminants that we detected during the year.
-Unregulated contaminant monitoring helps EPA to determine where certain contaminants occur and whether it needs to regulate those contaminants.
+The tables on the following pages list the results of testing and monitoring throughout the last year for all of the EPA mandated regulated and unregulated drinking water contaminants.
+Unregulated contaminant monitoring helps the EPA to determine where certain contaminants occur and whether it needs to start regulating those contaminants.
 Some of our data, though representative, are more than one year old.
 Because the concentrations of certain contaminants do not change frequently, the state allows less frequent monitoring.
-Note that the presence of contaminants in the water does not necessarily indicate that the water poses a health risk.